fadyat/fadyat/README.md

     I entered ITMO University in 2020.
     From that moment on, I decided to create a GitHub account.
     I started lay out the educational process, which can be recorded.
-    I will try to keep my account regularly. :(
+    I will try to keep my account regularly. :( B)

 <h4 align = "center">Here you can find my projects:</h4>
 <div>